 I bought it because I figured that was what an alarm clock should look like and it worked fine – but it was not long before I beat it to death with a shoe.

 I did that because it failed to wake me for an important meeting.

 My second clock was a sturdier affair.
-The frame was forged from high tensile steel and its face crafted from the same bullet proof glass used in fighter jets.
+The frame was forged from high tensile steel and its face was crafted from the same bullet proof glass used in jet fighters.
 It didn’t last long either, though it took more than a shoe to kill it.

-After sounding the alarm, my app immediately apologizes and begs for forgiveness – then and only then, does it meekly raise its voice from a soothing whisper to a gentle nag.
+After briefly raising an alarm, my app immediately apologizes and begs for forgiveness – then and only then, does it meekly raise its voice from a soothing whisper to a gentle nag.
 It reassures me there is no reason to get out of bed, that my calendar is clear and no meetings are scheduled.
-Once I accept this, it continues in a soft persuasive voice to suggest that perhaps I should consider going to work anyway, just in case someone might want to talk to me.
+Once I accept this, it will continue in a soft persuasive voice to suggest that perhaps I should consider going to work anyway, just in case someone might want to talk to me.

-Of course this is subterfuge, but is deceit not the grease that lubricants the skids of office politics?
+Of course this is subterfuge, but deceit is what lubricants the skids of office politics.
 What better way to prepare for a day of worthless meetings?

 After forgetting to roll the trash cart out to the road on Tuesday evening, I wake every Wednesday morning at 5:22 am, to a soft, soothing voice, that ever so gently urges me out of my slumbers to greet the garbage truck.